NickHeiner/lazy-grunt-loading/README.md

       // Getting this list is outside the scope of this module. var taskFiles = getTaskFiles(),

-      // Not every grunt task is declared in a file of the same name.
+      // Optional: Not every grunt task is declared in a file of the same name.
-      // Pass an override here to get aroun this. overrides = { file_name: 'corresponding-task-name'},
+      // Pass an override here to get around this. overrides = { file_name: 'corresponding-task-name'},

       // Optional: function to use for logging